Juan Martín del Potro: 2008: First titles, Davis Cup final, top 10

-At the 2008 US Open, del Potro progressed to the third round, where he won his first match to five sets in the circuit against Gilles Simon to reach the round of 16.
+At the 2008 US Open, del Potro won his first match to five sets in the circuit against Gilles Simon to reach the round of 16.
 He went on to defeat Japanese teenager Kei Nishikori in straight sets.
 In the quarterfinals, he was stopped by eventual finalist Murray, losing after almost four hours.
 The defeat came after 23 consecutive victories: the second-longest winning streak in 2008 and the longest winning streak by a player outside the top 10 in the last 20 years.

 Del Potro was selected to play his first home-based Davis Cup tie, between Argentina and Russia.
-He won his first singles match against Davydenko in three sets.
-He also won the fifth and deciding match against Igor Andreev in straight sets, booking Argentina a place in the final.
+He beat Davydenko in three sets and also won the fifth and deciding match against Igor Andreev in straight sets, booking Argentina a place in the final.

-At the AIG Japan Open Tennis Championships, he made the final by defeating 11th seed Jarkko Nieminen, top seed and defending champion Ferrer, and fourth seed Richard Gasquet.
+At the Japan Open, he made the final by defeating 11th seed Jarkko Nieminen, top seed and defending champion Ferrer, and fourth seed Richard Gasquet.
 He was defeated by Tomáš Berdych in the final.
 At the Madrid Masters, he lost in the quarterfinals in straight sets to Roger Federer.
-He reached the semifinals of his next tournament, the Davidoff Swiss Indoors, before losing to countryman Nalbandian.
-He was beaten by Nalbandian again in his next tournament, this time it was in the second round of the Paris Masters.
+He reached the semifinals of his next tournament, the Swiss Indoors, before losing to countryman Nalbandian.
+He was beaten by Nalbandian again in his next tournament, in the second round of the Paris Masters.
 Del Potro blamed fatigue for his defeat, "It's difficult to play the last tournament of the year.
 I was tired, my mind was in Argentina [the venue for the Davis Cup final]".
 This left del Potro's qualification for the 2008 Tennis Masters Cup out of his hands, but Jo-Wilfried Tsonga beat James Blake in the semifinals, which was enough to ensure his place at the year-end event.

 Del Potro won one match at the Masters Cup, against Tsonga, but lost his other two matches against the higher-ranked Djokovic and Davydenko, meaning that he exited the tournament in the round-robin stage.
-This was his last event of the year on the ATP Tour.
 He went on to lose one match in the Davis Cup final, against López, as his team succumbed to a 3–1 loss against Spain.
 He withdrew from his second match due to a thigh injury and was replaced by José Acasuso.
 Nonetheless, del Potro enjoyed a successful season; winning four titles and finishing 2008 as the youngest player in the top 10, top-ranked Argentine, and highest-ranked South American.